From College Buddies to Travel Companions

-Day 1: To a Beautiful Beginning in Srinagar
+Day 1: To the Beautiful Beginning in Srinagar

 Our designated travel team received us by wrapping traditional Kashmiri shawls around each of us.
 The shawls and their hospitality made us feel warm and comfortable.
 What a wonderful welcome it was.
 The beautiful beginning set the right tone for the rest of our journey.
 With excitement in the air, we drove towards Dal Lake in a tempo traveller, where we would be spending the night in houseboats.
 The way to Dal Lake from the Srinagar airport was filled with houses, shops and hotels.
 While Srinagar was lively and bustling, it definitely looked very different from the other cities that I have seen in India.
-The army personnel, dutifully holding a gun, was present at every 100 mtrs distance.
-The men and women, who are dressed mostly in traditional attires were going about their business.
+The army personnel, dutifully holding a gun, were present at every 100 mtrs distance.
+The men and women, who were mostly dressed in traditional attires were busy with their routines.
 The drive was not only scenic but intriguing as well.

 Before we could retire for the day, the boat owner had arranged for some Kashmiri cloth shopping with a local vendor.
 He showcased some of his products like sarees and shawls.
 As we were impressed with the quality and the pricing, we went ahead and purchased some sarees and salwar materials.
 We reserved some shopping for later after exploring other places too.
 However, it turned out that we couldn't spot a single vendor who would match the quality and price of this vendor in our entire trip.